AET-DevOps25/team-3/DEPLOYMENT_WORKFLOWS.md

 - ✅ **Consistent approach** - all workflows use the same pattern
 - ✅ **Simplified setup** - no need to manage base64-encoded secrets
 - ✅ **Easy updates** - change token in one place, update all workflows
+- ✅ **Standardized deployment** - all services use the same Helm deployment format
+- ✅ **Permission-aware** - no cluster connection tests that require elevated permissions

 ## 🎯 Usage Examples